jpotts/alfresco-developer-series/behaviors/tutorial/tutorial.md

 tutorial on ecmarchitect.com first and then come back to this one.

-If you are planning on following along, go ahead and use the Alfresco Maven SDK to create the repo tier and share tier projects.
-Use a `groupId` of "com.someco" for everything.
-For the repo project, use an `artifactId` of "behavior-tutorial-repo".
-For the share tier project use an `artifactId` of "behavior-tutorial-share".
+If you are planning on following along, go ahead and use the Alfresco Maven SDK to create a new project.
+Use a `groupId` of "com.someco" and an `artifactId` of "behavior-tutorial".

-I'm going to make a few quick changes to the default pom.xml files in the root of the two AMP projects, behavior-tutorial-repo and behavior-tutorial-share:
+I'm going to make a couple of quick changes to the generated project.

-1. As I just mentioned, the behavior-tutorial-repo project depends on the behavior-tutorial-common project.
-So that needs to go into the pom.xml file as a
-dependency:
+First, we always want to generate AMP files for our projects.
+Starting with SDK 3.0.0, the default is to generate JAR files.
+That's easily fixed by uncommenting the "maven-assembly-plugin" in the list of plugins in the pom.xml file.

+Next, the Java code we are about to write has a compile-time dependency on the content tutorial repo tier project.
+To satisfy that, edit the "pom.xml" file in the behavior-tutorial-platform-jar folder to add the following dependency:

         <dependency>
             <groupId>com.someco</groupId>
-            <artifactId>behavior-tutorial-common</artifactId>
-            <version>1.0.0-SNAPSHOT</version>
+            <artifactId>content-tutorial-platform-jar</artifactId>
+            <version>1.0-SNAPSHOT</version>
+            <scope>provided</scope>
         </dependency>

-2. Second, we want to generate an AMP file for the behavior-tutorial-repo project.
-Starting with SDK 3.0.0, the default is to generate only a JAR file.
-That's easily fixed by uncommenting the "maven-assembly-plugin" in the list of plugins in the pom.xml file.

-3. Last, we also want to generate an AMP file for the behavior-tutorial-share project, so that pom.xml file also needs to be updated by uncommenting the "maven-assembly-plugin" in its list of plugins.

 Now we're ready to begin.